-Sleep with an extra pillow to keep your esophagus above your stomach.
+Sleep with an extra pillow or bed wedge to keep your esophagus above your stomach.

 Don’t eat large meals or late in the evening.

-Some people report a big reduction in symptoms when they cut down on carbs & sugar.
-It’s worth trying.
+Most people report a big reduction in symptoms when they cut down on carbs & sugar.

 Stimulate PC-6.
 You can do acupressure on yourself.

+Have you heard the old tip about using apple cider vinegar?
 It seems counter-intuitive to drink vinegar (acetic acid) when your throat is on fire, but it works.
-Here’s why: Often, the stomach isn’t making *enough* stomach acid.
-The sphincter between the esophagus and the stomach is signalled to close tight by the presence of acid.
+Here’s why: The sphincter between the esophagus and the stomach is signalled to close tight by the presence of acid.
 If it doesn’t cinch up, the weak acid you do have will escape upwards.

 I can’t vouch for all the claimed “miracles” of apple cider vinegar (ACV), but it’s a powerful tool for fighting heartburn.
 In addition to providing the acidic signal, high quality ACV also contains probiotics that make your gut healthier.
 This is why you want the cloudy stuff in a glass bottle (Bragg’s) not the cheap clear supermarket brand in the plastic bottle.